mylonasc/mylonasc.github.io/_posts/2019-02-09-reverseeng.md

 ---

 # The project
-Someone on my building was gaving away an old sony stereo (with some relatively decent speakers) together with its remote control.
+Someone on my building was giving away an old sony stereo (with some relatively decent speakers) together with its remote control.
 So now I could listen to FM radio and my old CDs!
 However there was a problem - I had to take my hands off the keyboard to press the button to change songs or stations!
 That's no good of course!

 So I creatively wasted a whole weekend to reverse engineer the remote control and use an arduino to control the stereo ;).